Durable school with excited students

 - Provide scholarships for girls and orphans who need them.

 - Provide motorcycles for supervisors to reach remote schools.
 Without motorcycles, supervisors have to walk or ride bicycles up to 400 kms to visit some schools.

-“Between 2013 and 2018, eight schools were built by BCS in the Kasai Provinces.
-In the eight transformed schools, 4,200 students now study in dry, sun-filled classrooms for the first time.
+“Between 2013 and 2020, nine schools were funded by US partners and built by a local church contractor and local craftsmen.
+Villagers provided food, water and unloading/protection of building materials.
+In the nine transformed schools, 4,600 students now study in dry, sun-filled classrooms for the first time.
 (Click here to see a map showing the location of these new schools).

 GOAL ONE: School Construction

-- Lusamba School – construction completed in July 2016 in Kalonga Mpoyi village, 42 km North of Kananga
+- #4 – Lusamba School – built in July 2016 in Kalonga Mpoyi village, 42 km North of Kananga

-- Zapo Zapo Primary and Secondary School – built in Zapo Zapo – 2013
+- #1 – Zapo Zapo Primary and Secondary School – built in 2013 in Zapo Zapo

 GOAL TWO: Textbooks